Let your scars be your wings that carry you out of the darkness into the glorious light.

 I always think of it as a road laid out before us that leads to a new destination.
 Each journey will be different and so will the time needed, your road may be long, or it may be short.
 Some will process their experience and feelings quickly, for others healing may take months, even years.

-Whatever your journey to healing never give up, keep going, do not let the bad days push you off the road or doubt stumble you and keep you from moving ahead.
+Whatever your journey to healing never give up, keep going, do not let the bad days push you off the road or self-doubt stumble you and keep you from moving ahead.

-While the road is yours, scary and unchartered, remember you are not alone.
-Around you are the voices, love and support of everyone that loves you and those that like you are walking their road to healing too.
+While the road is scary and unchartered, remember you are not alone.
+Around you are the voices, strength and support of everyone that loves you, and those that like you, are walking their road to healing too.

 Everyone will heal differently and everyone’s term of healing will be different.
 Yet it is possible to heal in the way that is right for You.